Heřmanův Městec: Demographics

+Transport

+The I/17 road (the section from Chrudim to Čáslav) passes through the town.

+Heřmanův Městec is the starting point of a short railway line to Choceň.

 Sights

 Synagogue

-In 1986 the Town of Heřmanův Městec purchased the synagogue.
+In 1986, the Town of Heřmanův Městec purchased the synagogue.
 In the early 1990s, the cemetery, mortuary and caretaker's home were restored.
 In 1991, the synagogue and the cemetery were declared national cultural monuments.
 Using plans from 1870, the synagogue building and adjacent rabbi's house were restored in 2001.
 The synagogue was furnished with replicas of the original benches, and the painting and stained glass windows were restored.
 The only major architectural change is the size of the bimah (area where the Torah is read).
 It was enlarged to better serve as a stage in support of its new role as a concert hall.
 The rabbi's house is now the home of the Cyrany art gallery.

 Jewish cemetery

 The Jewish cemetery was probably founded in the early 15th century and is among the oldest and best preserved Jewish cemeteries in the Czech Republic.
 It has an area of almost 4,000 square meters, and contains 1,077 tombstones.
 It is owned by the Jewish community of Prague.
 The oldest preserved and legible gravestone is from 1647.
 The tombstones, especially the older ones, are mostly made from sandstone; the newer stones are made from marble.
 The cemetery includes the caretaker's house and mortuary from 1838 with a memorial plaque to the victims of Nazism and a hearse.